thinktomorrow/assetlibrary/README.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)

  Assetlibrary is a intermediate for the Spatie medialibrary package.
-It allows to attach an asset to multiple models.
+ - It allows to attach an asset to multiple models.
+ - An asset can contain model specific data.
-It also allows to attach assets per locale.
+ - It also allows to attach assets per locale.

 ## Install